 Transportation is responsible for 38% of the state’s greenhouse gases each year.1 Auto usage and congestion are growing throughout the Megaregion.
 Traffic entering San Francisco has grown by 27% since 2010.2

 Public transportation improvements are at the forefront of President Biden's agenda.
 The State of California is on the leading edge of a nationwide effort to upgrade and modernize the state’s transportation systems to reduce the greenhouse gas emissions caused by single-occupancy vehicles.

 We’re planning ahead so that all current and future Link21 projects support and comply with federal and state environmental requirements.

 Link21 will advance state and national climate goals and is one of the top-ranked transit projects for regional greenhouse gas reduction.

-An improved passenger rail network will provide convenient alternatives to driving, improve air quality, and reduce climate-changing pollution caused by cars.
-An improved passenger rail network will also support equitable, livable communities that optimize land uses, and maximize access and mobility for all populations.
+An improved train network will provide convenient alternatives to driving, improve air quality, and reduce climate-changing pollution caused by cars.
+An improved train network will also support equitable, livable communities that optimize land uses, and maximize access and mobility for all populations.